 It's no different when building your home... no matter what the advertising may promise.

-The Chelsea is part of our Deluxe range of homes, which are designs based on our featured display homes, however, they have been scaled down a little in size and specification to make them more affordable to first home buyers and others who are on a tighter budget.
+The Byron is part of our Deluxe range of homes, which are designs based on our featured display homes, however, they have been scaled down a little in size and specification to make them more affordable to first home buyers and others who are on a tighter budget.

 The same quality of construction is provided as our more expensive homes, and the same tradespeople build these designs, however, the homes are simpler in their layout, and have been built using standard measurements of materials to reduce additional costs.